iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Doesn't do exposure checks when I go out.
 Does exposure checks at 1-5am when people are asleep, which is pointless.
 What's the use of the app then?<br> :date: __2020-11-13 18:26:55__

 > Beware.
 Within 2 hours of installing this app and giving it the Bluetooth rights, my credit card number was stolen and Netflix account had a suspicious login (not me).<br> :date: __2020-11-13 17:16:22__

-> This app is junk...My wife is Covid19 positive.
-She reported in the app as infected patient.
-I stood right next to her (with her phone on her hand)and the app on my phone did not alert anything...<br> :date: __2020-11-11 15:49:01__

-> Not very accurate.
-Sorry if the truth hurts.
-All I am saying is my local news is saying that there is COVID - 19 positive tests, confirmed reports that there was a local outbreak and guess what, hmm., your app didn't inform me of it.<br> :date: __2020-11-10 12:16:47__